ethersync/ethersync/nvim-plugin/README.md

 ## Tips

-We recommend creating mappings for the `:EthersyncJumpToCursor`, `:EthersyncFollow` and `EthersyncUnfollow` command, see above configurations for examples.
+We recommend creating mappings for the `:EthersyncJumpToCursor` and `:EthersyncFollow` command, see above configurations for examples.

 ## Configuration